AriesLR/Spoticraft/README.md

 #

-### Setting Up Playlists
+### Edit Playlists
-There are two main ways to set up playlists:
+There are two main ways to edit playlists:

 #### Option 1: Edit the Local playlists.json
 1. Navigate to the alr/ folder: